-Today it’s hard to imagine a wedding unaccompanied by the soaring notes of Mendelssohn’s famous march, which as provided the soundtrack to the climax of a thousand romantic comedies in the last half-century.
-On this day in 1842 it was completed by the German composer Felix Mendelssohn.
+Today it’s hard to imagine a wedding unaccompanied by the soaring notes of Mendelssohn’s famous march, which has provided the soundtrack to the climax of a thousand romantic comedies in the last half-century.
+On 25 January 1842 it was completed by the German composer Felix Mendelssohn.

 Mendelssohn was born into a wealthy Jewish family in the then-independent city-state of Hamburg in 1811, though he was forced to flee to Berlin as a young child to escape Napoleon’s wrath over the role his banking father had had in breaking the Emperor’s continental blockade.

 In the Prussian capital he received a superb education and was immersed in an environment which included many of the most influential intellectuals of the time, leading one contemporary to joke that “Europe came to the Mendelssohn’s drawing room.”

 It is unsurprising therefore that Felix quickly became a well-known child prodigy, and was studying advanced musical theory from the age of eight in 1819.
 His tutor, Carl Friedrich Zelter, introduced him to the earlier styles of Baroque music, particularly Bach, who would exert a profound influence on Felix’s later career as a composer.

 By the time he was fourteen, he had written six symphonies and his career was well under way.
 Like many such child prodigies, he is reported to have to have been very highly strung and prone to colossal tantrums.

 Celebrity status in Britain

 Just a year later, however, he embarked upon a project to write an Overture based on Shakespeare’s comedy A Midsummer Night’s Dream, and the final result is regarded to be the first showcase of his true genius.